 Developmental joint disease includes:

 Degenerative joint disease is usually seen as osteoarthritis.
 Degenerative joint disease can also get worse with age if you don’t treat it.

 Both developmental and degenerative joint disease involve inflammation.
-This isn’t necessarily bad … swelling and pain aren’t pleasant, but this is part of the body’s attempt to heal from injury and wear and tear.
-This is how the body sends antibodies and white blood cells to promote healing.
+This isn’t necessarily bad.
+Swelling and pain aren’t pleasant, but they’re part of the body’s attempt to heal from injury and wear and tear.
+Inflammation is how the body sends antibodies and white blood cells to promote healing.

 But if inflammation goes unchecked for weeks, months or even years, it can add to your dog’s joint issues.